What is Gum Disease?

 Measurements between 4-12 mm indicate some degree of gum disease, with the higher number correlating with more advanced gum disease.
 When patients have pockets 4-6 mm deep, we typically recommend more frequent cleanings and in some cases, a deep cleaning procedure called root planning and scaling.
 Because the gum pockets around the teeth are deeper, bacteria have more area to multiply and cleanings need to be more aggressive.
 Because these treatments can be uncomfortable for patients, we oftentimes anesthetize the area so that our hygienists can clean the teeth throughly.

-When periodontal charting reveals pockets over 6 mm, we recommend that patients be seen by a specialist in gum disease called a periodontist.
+When periodontal charting reveals multiple pockets over 6 mm, we sometimes recommend that patients be seen by a specialist in gum disease called a periodontist.
 Staying on top of gum disease is important so that teeth are not lost.
 Of course, we prefer to prevent gum disease in the first place and highly encourage patients to keep up with regular preventive care.
 Prevention is key!